cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-08-20

+`b3629384`, `477c28f7` `fast_downsample` becomes a family.
+The 2015 three-tap
+filter is now `basic_fast_downsample<N, T>`, whose kernel is row N-1 of Pascal's triangle over 2^(N-1), with `fast_downsample_2` through `fast_downsample_5` as aliases and `fast_downsample` kept as an alias for the three-tap width so existing code compiles unchanged.
+One parameter fixes everything: the response is cos^(N-1)(w/2), the group delay is (N-1)/2 samples, and the state is N-2 samples, which is the minimum an N-tap window at stride 2 can use.
+N=2 is therefore stateless, its window being exactly the pair it is handed.

+The driver is the per-string pitch front end, which cascades four stages for R=16, and cascading is what picked the kernel shape.
+Latency in a decimation chain is set by kernel length at each stage, not by the number of stages, because a stage's delay is multiplied by all the decimation ahead of it; a properly designed multistage decimator needs 199 taps in its tight final stage, which referred back to 44.1 kHz costs 20 ms against a sub-millisecond budget.
+A 9-tap Remez halfband tested worse than the crude 3-tap: a halfband is pinned to -6.02 dB at the critical frequency whatever its order, and its passband ripple compounds across four stages.
+Binomial kernels are monotonic and have no ripple to compound.

+Worth recording, because it reframes the choice: n cascaded stages collapse *exactly* to a CIC decimator of rate 2^n and order N-1, since the product of (1 + z^-2^k) over k = 0..n-1 is a length-2^n boxcar.
+Four stages of `fast_downsample_5` are not merely comparable to a CIC N=4 R=16, they are the same filter, verified to zero difference.
+What the cascade buys is the factorization, not the response: short FIRs at successively lower rates have bounded state, so they need none of the integer-only modular arithmetic that Hogenauer's unbounded integrators depend on, at the cost of somewhat more adds.
+A test pins the identity for every width.

+Making it generic changed one behaviour.
+The old three-tap divided its inputs before summing, truncating three times for integral T; the generic sums then divides once.
+Float is unaffected beyond rounding and the integer result is strictly more accurate, but it is a change to a decade-old class, and the "needs headroom before the divide" caveat now applies to the three-tap width too.
+The public state member also changes from a bare `T x` to a `std::array<T, N-2>`.
+Codegen was checked rather than assumed: at -O3 the generic emits the same instruction count and the same operations as the hand-written kernels, differing only in scheduling one load.
+Two details in the fold are load bearing and commented as such, since undoing either costs
+instructions: seeding with the outermost tap rather than T(0), and keeping the weighting inline rather than in a helper, which would break FMA contraction across the call boundary.

+Two things to know before leaning on this: the design note's pitch results (23/24 octave-correct, 8.2 cents median) came through a CIC front end and need re-running before they carry over, and the decimated waveform still carries enough ripple that a naive zero-crossing counter without hysteresis will miscount.
+Reasoning, measurements and the rejected alternatives: cycfi_ai_dev `q/analytic-signals/why-fast-downsample-5.md`.

 ## 2026-08-03

 The test and example CMake minimums went 3.5.1 -> 3.16 (`1180ed9b`), matching